Buttermilk Panna Cotta with Kumquat Marmalade

 A few weeks ago my mother in-law arrived at my house with bags of kumquats she’d picked from a friend’s orchard.
 The day before I’d happened to have lunch at Chez Panisse –well not just happened, it was an every-five-years lunch tradition with a dear classmate from college Home Ec — and we’d raptured over a buttermilk panna cotta with kumquat marmalade.
 So it didn’t take long for me to decide marmalade would be perfect with those kumquats.
 My favorite recipe is from another colleague, Jeane, who’s made this simple marmalade for years.
 If you can buy about half pound of kumquats, that’s all you need for this recipe, or use lemons or oranges which would also be delicious with panna cotta.

-1 cup thinly sliced kumquats (remove as many of the seeds as possible), or quartered, seeded, thinly sliced lemons or oranges
+1 cup thinly sliced kumquats (most of the seeds removed), or quartered, seeded, thinly sliced lemons or oranges

 2 cups (approximately) granulated sugar